All Episodes

 I saw people on the overpasses.

-Uh some of the semis were full of food, full of water, so that the truckers wouldn't even have to worry about spending money on the road.
+Some of the semis were full of food, full of water, so that the truckers wouldn't even have to worry about spending money on the road.

 It was called the Great American Pizza and Barbecue.

-We give you some tough assignments, and and you've been in war zones, and this is really unfair of me to say, but this sounds like a fun assignment.
+We give you some tough assignments, and you've been in war zones, and this is really unfair of me to say, but this sounds like a fun assignment.

-And you know, one of the best things that has come out of all of this with the truckers in Canada now of truckers here and and also in Europe and New Zealand and everywhere, is that I think people finally recognize oh, this food in this store didn't get here all by itself, and that every product we we buy from every store we go to got there because of a truck.
+And, you know, one of the best things that has come out of all of this with the truckers in Canada now of truckers here and also in Europe and New Zealand and everywhere, is that I think people finally recognize, oh, this food in this store didn't get here all by itself.

 These are hardworking people that sustain us every single day.

-They get never get the recognition they deserve.
+They never get the recognition they deserve.

 That's absolutely right, Sean.